Nationally in Labor Participation

 Continue to appropriate funding for housing programs, such as the MIH Program, because they have a proven track record of working in our communities.
 The addition of non-profit organizations, those with a focus on housing as eligible entities for applying for the MIH program funding, would simplify access to funding for many local and regional organizations across the state.
 Also, direct application for MIH funding would help support regional housing projects across multiple governing jurisdictions and make the process more efficient.

 Support for the Historic Rehabilitation Tax Credit

-In most rural areas, older buildings comprise the bulk of the structural framework, from downtowns to residential neighborhoods.
+In most rural areas, older buildings—from downtowns to residential neighborhoods—comprise the bulk of the structural framework.
 Other older buildings, such as schools and hospitals, may be local landmarks that are no longer suitable for their original purposes.
 However, they may still offer opportunities for new uses, such as housing and light manufacturing.

-Because rural communities often do not have the market rents or sales volumes to support new developments, the state’s historic rehabilitation tax credit provides a critical boost to new investment in buildings and infrastructure that are already in place.
-Historic rehabilitation projects create new jobs, attract new businesses, create new housing opportunities, provide a draw for visitors and tourists, and demonstrate a community’s pride in its history and heritage.
+Because rural communities often do not have the market rents or sales volumes to support new developments, the state’s historic rehabilitation tax credit provides a critical boost to new investment in buildings and infrastructure already in place.
+Historic rehabilitation projects create new jobs, attract new businesses, create new housing opportunities, draw visitors and tourists, and demonstrate a community’s pride in its history and heritage.

 wKREDA Region Impact

 Within the wKREDA region alone, 66 completed projects utilizing the state’s historic rehabilitation tax credit resulted in: